waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## F. Unexplained Phenomena
 - **'Unaffected' Battle Message:** During a battle with a wild RHYDON, after using EARTHQUAKE, the message 'REVENANT is unaffected!' appeared.
 My Pokémon took no damage and received no status.
 The cause is unknown.
 I need to monitor if this happens again.

+## C. Navigational Lessons
+- **Functional Dead Ends:** An area may be reported as not a dead end by the system if a path exists that requires a specific HM (like Surf).
+However, if the Pokémon with that HM is fainted, the area becomes a 'functional dead end' from a practical standpoint, requiring backtracking.